hyprland-community/pyprland/site/wallpapers.md

 > The `command` option is **required** for all environments except Hyprland.
 > On Hyprland, it defaults to using hyprpaper.

 > [!note]
 > On environments other than Hyprland and Niri, pyprland uses `wlr-randr` (Wayland) or `xrandr` (X11) for monitor detection.
 > This provides full wallpaper functionality but without automatic refresh on monitor hotplug.

+To improve performances, a wallpaper cache may be created in  `$HOME/.cache/pyprland/wallapers`

 <details>
     <summary>Minimal example using defaults (requires <b>hyprpaper</b>)</summary>